Inflation making a painful impact on local businesses

 Little Caesar's Pizza

 Dan Combs is the owner of Little Caesar’s Pizza locations in Farmington and Desloge.
-As a food retailer, he has had to contend with abnormal retail conditions since the beginning of Covid.
+As a food retailer, he has had to contend with abnormal retail conditions since the beginning of the COVID pandemic.

 “I think the restaurant business as a whole has kind of put off the price increase, but you’re going to see some price increases coming.
 A lot of them went up in January on menus because of the wage increase.
 Now we’re getting hit with this other, it’s not a pretty picture.”